-The most frequently used interface to ParaView is the desktop application.
-This Qt-based application is supported on the three common desktop operating systems – Windows, Linux, and OsX (or macOS).
-The application allows users to seamlessly use local desktop and remote HPC resources alike to analyze and visualize results.
-The application has undergone considerable evolution since it was first released in 2002, however the core spirit has remained the same – provide users the palette to analyze their data to glean insight and generate compelling visualizations.
+The most frequently used ParaView interface is the desktop application.
+This Qt-based application is supported on the three most common operating systems – Windows, Linux, and macOS.
+You can seamlessly use local desktop and remote HPC resources to analyze and visualize your data.

-ParaView supports exporting rendered scenes in formats use by 3D rendering tools, e.g. VRML, X3D, and GEO (Houdini geometry files).
-These can then be imported into tools that support photorealistic rendering, for example.
-You can also save out the scene as a self-contained HTML page that uses WebGL to do all the rendering in a Web browser.
+You can export rendered scenes from ParaView in formats used by 3D rendering tools (e.g. VRML, X3D, and GEO).
+They can then be imported into other rendering tools or saved as a self-contained HTML page that uses WebGL to do the rendering in a Web browser.

 Professional ParaView Support